 “Not anymore, she only does it to David now.”

 Randy laughed.
-“Your Mom’s cool.”
+“Your mom’s cool.”
 He dribbled the ball a couple of more times then passed it to Jason.
-“So how are things with you and the old lady?”
+“So how are things with you and your main squeeze?”

 Jason began dribbling the ball.
 “Can’t complain.”

 “Beats me,” Jason admitted.
-“I didn’t know were going to last this long.”
+“I didn’t know we were going to last this long.”

 “Must be why you’re always with her,” Randy kidded.

-“Things are good, we’re happy,” Jason said feeling satisfied.
+“Things are good, we’re happy,” Jason said feeling satisfied, then another thought came to mind.
 “Now her family, that’s a different story.”

 “Oh, I see,” Randy said pointedly.
 “You don’t live up to their standards.”